Philadelphia Weapons Charges Defense Lawyer

 - Facing a 5-year to 10-year sentence, but who received a sentence of 10 to 20 months after the client had already served 7 months.
 Our gun crime attorneys were able to use sophisticated legal arguments under the Pennsylvania sentencing guidelines to significantly reduce the sentence the client received.

 - Federally indicted and facing a 15-year mandatory minimum, and 17 years in sentencing guideline ranges, charged as a felon in possession of a weapon.
 The prosecution advanced the argument that the defendant was subject to a high mandatory sentence and guidelines because of a juvenile offense on his record, which occurred at a time when juvenile defendants were not regularly afforded a court-appointed attorney under the Constitution.
 Through sophisticated legal argument and thorough preparation, weapons attorneys at our law firm successfully had the judge ruled that the prior conviction did not apply.
 The client received a sentence of only three years, rather than 15 or more.

-Our Philadelphia criminal defense attorneys aggressively analyze all legal and factual issues in your case.
+Our Philadelphia criminal defense lawyers aggressively analyze all legal and factual issues in your case.
 The goal is to identify weaknesses in the prosecution’s case, whether it be a legal deficiency in the government’s search, a lack of a factual element required by the law, or a wrinkle in the sentencing guidelines.

 At the Law Office of Lloyd Long, we know that there is more than one way to achieve a good result – and we pursue it aggressively.
 For a free legal consultation, call our law offices immediately at (215) 302-0171.